 - Dedicated touchscreens and custom keypads

-At this level, automation design is part of the architectural design process.
-It affects where control panels go, how rooms are oriented, and where the equipment room is located.
-This is not a decision to make after the home is designed.
+At this level, automation design is part of the architecture.
+It determines where control panels go, how rooms are oriented, and where your equipment room sits.
+This isn't a decision you make after your home is designed.

-Which Smart Home Features Add the Most Resale Value?
+Which Smart Home Features Actually Add Resale Value?

 Not all automation investments pay back equally at resale.
-Here’s what buyers actually value — and what’s essentially invisible to them:
+Here's what buyers genuinely want — and what they barely notice:

 High ROI at Resale

 - Whole-home lighting control (Lutron) — Buyers notice this immediately.
-Walking into a home where lighting is consistent, dimmable, and scene-controlled feels premium.
+A home where lighting is consistent, dimmable, and scene-controlled feels premium from the moment you walk in.

-- Security cameras and smart access — Standard expectation now in luxury homes.
-Absence is noticed more than presence.
+- Security cameras and smart access — Standard expectation in luxury homes now.
+Absence is noticed faster than presence.

-- Motorized shades — Especially in rooms with large windows or Hill Country views.
+- Motorized shades — Especially in rooms with massive windows or Hill Country views.
 Buyers love these.
+Period.

-- Structured wiring / Cat6 throughout — Not glamorous, but savvy buyers ask about it.
+- Structured wiring and Cat6 throughout — Not glamorous, but savvy buyers ask about it.
 A home with proper network infrastructure is future-proofed.

-- Whole-home audio — Buyers who want it really want it; others don’t care.
-Hard to recoup full cost at sale.
+- Whole-home audio — Buyers who want it really want it.
+Everyone else doesn't care.
+Hard to recoup the full cost at sale.

 - Dedicated theater rooms — High personal value, niche resale appeal.

-- Pool and landscape automation — Buyers expect it if a pool exists, but it doesn’t drive price up much on its own.
+- Pool and landscape automation — Buyers expect it if you've got a pool, but it doesn't drive price up much on its own.

-San Antonio summers are brutal — HVAC can account for 50–60% of your annual utility bill in a standard home.
-Smart systems that genuinely move the needle:
+San Antonio summers are brutal — HVAC can hit 50–60% of your annual utility bill in a standard home.
+Smart systems that actually move the needle:

-- Multi-zone HVAC with occupancy sensing — Only conditions rooms in use.
-Can reduce HVAC runtime 20–30% on a 3,200 sqft home.
+- Multi-zone HVAC with occupancy sensing — Conditions only the rooms you're using.
+Can cut HVAC runtime 20–30% on a 3,200 sqft home.

-- Automated shading — Motorized shades that close during peak afternoon sun on south and west-facing windows reduce solar heat gain dramatically.
-Genuinely impactful in Texas.
+- Automated shading — Motorized shades that close during peak afternoon sun on south and west-facing windows.
+Reduces solar heat gain dramatically.
+Texas isn't forgiving.

-- Smart thermostats with learning algorithms — Even entry-level options (Ecobee, Nest) deliver $300–$600/year in savings over a manual thermostat.
+- Smart thermostats with learning algorithms — Even entry-level options (Ecobee, Nest) deliver $300–$600/year in savings versus a manual thermostat.

-- Lighting control with occupancy — Rooms that go dark when empty.
+- Lighting control with occupancy — Lights go dark when the room's empty.
 Modest savings, zero maintenance hassle.

-Combined in a high-performance custom home, smart systems can reduce energy consumption 25–40% compared to a standard build — $1,500–$3,000 per year at Texas utility rates on a 3,000 sqft home.
+Combine these in a high-performance custom home and you're looking at 25–40% energy reduction compared to a standard build.
+That's $1,500–$3,000 per year at Texas utility rates on a 3,000 sqft home.
+It adds up.

-What Must Be Built In vs. What Can Be Added Later?
+What Gets Built In vs. What Can Be Added Later

 Must be built in during construction